 To conclude both WordPress vs Tumblr are blogging platforms with good services to provide.
 The user’s needs and requirements play an important role in deciding which one to use and which one would be better.

-This has a been a guide to the top differences between WordPress vs Tumblr.
-Here we also discuss the WordPress vs Tumblr key differences with infographics, and comparison table.
+This has been a guide to the top differences between WordPress vs Tumblr.
+Here we have discussed WordPress vs Tumblr head to head comparison, key differences along with infographics and comparison table.
 You may also have a look at the following articles –